JoeGoren/Bingers.py/README.md

                "Play Gunspy (no stabbing)",
                "Telefrag another player",
-               "Kill and die to another player at the same time", ]
+               "Kill and die to another player at the same time", "Stop an enemy from a winning cap", "Dodge a Sniper by staning still",
+               "Jude joins VC"
+               ]
     NTRYseed = tk.StringVar(root)
     SCLstep = tk.DoubleVar()